 Takeover Day is a celebration of children and young people’s contribution to museums, galleries and historic homes.
 It’s a day on which they are given meaningful roles, working alongside staff and volunteers to participate in the life of the museum.
-How can you get involved?
+See how to take part here.

 Revealing what a museum visit looks like from a young person’s perspective